Tel: 01689 887887

 What is GDPR?

-The General Data Protection Regulation (GDPR) is a set of new, EU-wide data protection rules intended to modernise and strengthen protections for the way people’s personal information is held by businesses and other organisations
+The General Data Protection Regulation (GDPR) is a set of EU-wide data protection rules intended to modernise and strengthen protections for the way personal information is held by businesses and other organisations

-GDPR was implemented in the UK with the Data Protection Act 2018 and replaces the previous 1995 data protect directive on which the UK’s Data Protection Act 1998 was based.
+GDPR was implemented in the UK with the Data Protection Act 2018 and replaces the previous 1995 data protection directive on which the UK’s Data Protection Act 1998 was based.

 When did GDPR come into force?